bnagybalint/once/readme.md

-# ONCE - Start ONCE, Start ALL!
+:hammer: In progress

-Windows utility to set up rules for launching applications together.
+ONCE - Windows utility to set up rules for launching applications together.